High School Scholarships

 - The NRD also offers environmental education resource materials, activities and special events throughout the seven-county District.
 If you have an idea, never say never, just ask.

-The Water and Earth Jamboree educate 5th & 6th grade students through a variety of hands-on learning experiences which highlight the role of being a good steward of the environment.
+The Earth and Water Jamborees educate 5th & 6th-grade students through a variety of hands-on learning experiences which highlight the role of being a good steward of the environment.

 - The Earth Jamboree is held at the Clay County Fairgrounds in Clay Center, NE.
 Some sessions of the Earth Jamboree include: Science on the Farm, Beat a Leaf, Treasure Hunt, and Shop or Drop.